huming2207/swd-esp/README.md

 guard from translator enable to the first SWCLK edge, rounded up to whole cycles at the achieved hardware frequency.

+ESP32-S31 derives an 80 MHz functional SPI clock from the default BBPLL source.
+Its Kconfig range is 10 kHz through 20 MHz and the divider selects the nearest available result.
+Initialization logs both requested and actual frequency.
+The S31 implementation uses standard mode-0 RX alignment.

-The supported requested SPI settings are 10 MHz, 12 MHz, 16 MHz, and 20 MHz.
+The older ESP32-S3 path accepts requested settings of 10, 12, 16, or 20 MHz.
-The 80 MHz ESP32-S3 APB divider produces 10 MHz, approximately 11.429 MHz,
+The 80 MHz APB divider produces 10 MHz, approximately 11.429 MHz, 16 MHz, and 20 MHz respectively.
+That backend retains its board-measured, frequency- dependent RX alignment handling.

-16 MHz, and 20 MHz respectively.
-Initialization logs both values.
-At a 250 ns guard, those rates use 3, 3, 4, and 5 CS setup clocks respectively.
+The remainder of this section records the ESP32-S3 experiment and measurements;
+it is historical evidence, not ESP32-S31 validation.

 Hardware runs worked at 10 MHz and requested 12 MHz but initially failed to read IDCODE at 16 and 20 MHz.
 At 20 MHz, the target recognized the request and the